deresanjana/Women-Career-Growth-PowerBI-Dashboard/README.md

 **📂 How to View This Project**
 1. Download the `.pbix` file from this repository.
 2. Open it using **Power BI Desktop**.
-3. (Optional) View the high-resolution screenshots provided in the `Screenshots/` folder to see the dashboard layout.
+3. (Optional) View the high-resolution screenshots provided to see the dashboard layout.

-**अभिनंदन! तुझा डॅशबोर्ड आता जगाला पाहण्यासाठी तयार आहे. अजून काही मदत हवी असल्यास नक्की सांग!** काय म्हणतेस, अपलोड झालं का?